-We will provide parents with reports so that you can see what your child is doing and how they are progressing.
-In addition, there will be parents' meetings which offer you the opportunity to discuss how your child's progressing and how you can contact the school if you wish further information.
+We will report to parents regularly so that you can see what your child is doing and how they are progressing.
+Part of this reporting process will include parents' meetings which offer you the opportunity to discuss how your child's progressing and how you can contact the school if you wish further information.
 The school will offer you an appointment time so that you can visit in person to discuss your child's education.

-Our reports will help you to get to know more about the curriculum which each child follows and will describe their strengths, achievements and areas for development so you know what encouragement and support you can give.
+Reporting will help you to get to know more about the curriculum which each young person follows and will describe their strengths, achievements and areas for development so you know what encouragement and support you can give.